Zotero Style Editor

-The Zotero Reference Test pane is a tool to edit CSL styles.
-It can be opened by entering chrome://zotero/content/tools/csledit.xul in the Firefox address bar.
-In Zotero Standalone, it can be opened using the button “Open CSL Editor” at the bottom of the advanced tab of the Zotero preferences.
+The Zotero Style Editor is a tool to edit CSL styles.
+It can be opened using the “Style Editor” button at the bottom of the Cite pane of the Zotero preferences.

-Citations can be modified in several ways.
-A locator can be specified using the pull-down menu and adjoining text-box on the left (e.g., to obtain ”(Doe 2002, p.52)”).
-The “Suppress author” option can be checked (so that a ”(Doe 2002)” citation gets rendered as ”(2002)”), and, finally, the position of the cites can changed, so it is possible to see how cites to previously cited items are rendered.
+You can preview the style's behavior for several types of citation modifications.
+A locator (page number, chapter, verse, etc.) can be specified using the pull-down menu and adjoining text-box on the left of the toolbar (e.g., to obtain “(Doe 2002, p.52)”).
+The “Omit Author” option can be checked (so that a “(Doe 2002)” citation gets rendered as “(2002)”).
+Finally, the position of the cites can be changed, so it is possible to see how cites to previously cited items are rendered (e.g., if a citation should be rendered as “(Doe, Jones, & Smith, 2002)” the first time, but “(Doe et al., 2002)” subsequently).
+You can also change the language of the formatted citations and bibliography.

 As you edit the CSL code in the upper window, the citations and bibliographic entries in the lower window are automatically updated.
 The test pane shows an error if the CSL code is invalid XML.
 If the code is valid XML but invalid CSL, you may see an error, or the preview in the lower window will stop updating.
 After editing a style, always validate your style.